 Lucie has been working with adults from the age of 16 and above for many years.
 Originally trained as an Occupational Therapist, Lucie has worked across a variety of mental health services from acute services, secondary care and learning disabilities.

 Lucie currently works part time for the NHS alongside the Headlight Project delivering primary care therapies; working with people identifying and treating a range of difficulties including depression, anxiety and trauma.

 Lucie is passionate about mental health; she focuses treatment on the individual and their needs tailoring sessions to support recovery in an empowering, compassionate and supportive way.

 Jade joined the Headlight Project as a student counsellor and completed her clinical training hours with the project supporting children and adults.
-She successfully qualified as a counsellor from Sunderland University in 2021.
+She successfully qualified as a counsellor from Sunderland University.

 Anna is a certified Play Therapist on the project.
 She has a membership and is registered with Play Therapy UK.
 She has always had a specific interest in the emotional wellbeing of children.
 From her background of 20 years of working as a Teaching Assistant and mental health mentor in schools, she has had first-hand experience of how emotional needs can impact on a child’s ability to thrive, manage and function in school.